whistlegraph/2022.aesthetic.computer/README.txt

   - [] Updates on the 3D object pipeline.
     - [] Also be able to delete stuff from the GPU scene.
  + Done
+  - [x] Reduce the latency of the pen information.
   - [x] Retrieve the floor / head height information.
   - [x] Make a "wand" / stick to draw with that comes off the VR controller.
   - [x] Draw a line in webXR.